southerngs/ppopp-site/excursion.md

 Bus transportation from the conference hotel to San Francisco will be provided.
 We will be attending a show of  [Beach Blanket Babylon](http://www.beachblanketbabylon.com/) from 17:45 - 19:15, followed by no-host group dinners from 20:15 till 22:15.
-Buses will leave at 22:15 to return to the confernece hotel.
+Buses will leave at 22:15 to return to the conference hotel.

+Additional information about the excursion is available at the [HPCA website](http://darksilicon.org/hpca/excursion.html).